-There is no magic fruit that will lead to weight loss.
+These are not a magic that will lead to weight loss.
 It really depends on how much and and at what time you are eating it.
 Eg.- mango or banana consumed with a meal leads to fat gain; same fruit in the morning helps with a bloat free stomach.

 Include more colors in your diet and watch your skin glow!
-So include all fruits.
+So include all of them.